Assertions features

 specify person.Age.Must.Equal(42)

-Here we are specifying that the Age
+Here we are specifying that the Age property of the person

 specify person.Age.Must.Not.Equal(42)